MaikorAppPublic/vm-core/README.md

 ### Usage

-Ideally use one of the `maikor-vm-interface` libraries
+Ideally use one of the `vm-interface` libraries

 However, this is all that's need to run a game:
 ```rust